What are Click Fraud and Ad Fraud?

 Publisher-Driven Click Fraud

 Publisher-driven click fraud occurs when website publishers click on their ads to inflate their ad revenue.
+Dishonest publishers may use hidden ads or manipulate ad space to generate fraudulent traffic and artificially boost their earnings.
 This type of fraud is particularly challenging to detect because it can appear as legitimate traffic.

 However, advertisers can identify and mitigate this form of click fraud by regularly monitoring ad performance and looking for unusual traffic patterns, such as repeated clicks from the same IP address or an unexpected click spike.